Privacy Notice

 Last updated 22nd January 2026

 This notice applies to Olilo UK & Ireland Ltd (herein after referred to below as "Olilo", "we", "us" and "our").
-We are a limited company registered in England and Wales under registration number 16352417 and we have our registered office at 3rd Floor, 86-90 Paul Street, London, England, United Kingdom, EC2A 4NE.
+We are a limited company registered in England and Wales under registration number 16352417 and we have our registered office at Lancaster House, Amy Johnson Way, Blackpool, England, FY4 2RP.
 We are registered with the UK supervisory authority, Information Commissioner's Office ("ICO") in relation to our processing of personal data.

 Unless we notify you otherwise, we are the controller of the personal data we process about you.
 This means that we decide what personal data to collect and how to process it.